Costs Involved with Raising a Litter!

 Take breeding and whelping courses. as well as courses understanding your breed and the needs of the dog this help to inform you customers with up-to-date information. keep yourself educated about your breed of dog this is helpful for your clients and yourself for issues and traits. and of course, helping the whelping mother even if you are using a veterinarian for the whelping of the mother.

-Therefore, if we add these all up, we are looking at between $7200 to $20200 plus. for the breeding dog before you even breed them (Let's assume around 2 years old.
+Therefore, if we add these all up, we are looking at between $7200 to $20200 plus. for the breeding dog before you even breed them (no less than two years old.
 But, if we say on average, we are probably looking at around $12000 (although I have had expenses well above this).

 Then we will go through the cost of raising a litter.
 Our average litter is 8 puppies, so we will base it off 8 puppies.